Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 4. Receiving request via REST API (When OSIV option is On)

-This problem was concluded to be avoided at the code level to not use Mybatis and JPA together in one Task, because adjusting the OSIV option might have some impact that we haven’t identified yet.
+This problem was concluded to be avoided at the code level by not using MyBatis and JPA together in one Task, because adjusting the OSIV option might have some impact that we haven’t identified yet.

 Why It Didn’t Occur Before